Gepetto/robotpkg/README.txt

 to output a PLIST that matches any new installed files since the package was extracted.
 This command will generate a PLIST.guess file which you must move manually to PLIST after reviewing the result of the semi-automatic generation.
+In order to fine tune the PLIST or its semi-automatic generation, specific variables documented in section 3.2.2 and section 3.2.3 may be used.

 3.1.4  patches/*